SciML/ModelingToolkitCourse/docs/src/lectures/lecture1.md

 plot(sol; xlabel="time [s]", ylabel="x [m]")
 ```

 In some cases, it may not be so easy to rearrange the equations in such a way to provide an ODE form.
 We can also solve the problem in another way: Differential Algebraic Equations (DAE) form.
 Here we have a mix of differential and algebraic equations.
 A mass matrix is used to specify which equations are differential vs. algebraic.
-Note that we are now solving for both $x$ and $\dot{x}$ and therefore need to supply initial conditions for each.
-To satisfy the system at time 0 with $x=0$, we can see that $\dot{x} = \frac{F}{d}$.
+Note that we are now solving for both ``x`` and ``\dot{x}`` and therefore need to supply initial conditions for each.
+To satisfy the system at time 0 with ``x=0``, we can see that ``\dot{x} = \frac{F}{d}``.

 ```@example l1